 Legal Services.
 Legal offices provide legal assistance in connection with personal civil legal matters to support and sustain command effectiveness and readiness.
 The ability to offer legal assistance and legal services to the eligible categories of personnel is contingent upon the availability of legal staff resources and regulations as may be prescribed by the Secretary of the Air Force.
-Legal services are not performed by or within A&FRCs, this is performed by OSJA office on the installation.
+Legal services are not performed by or within A&FRCs, this is performed by Office of the Staff Judge Advocate on the installation.